 We use our data to assess how water quality is changing over time – typically over an eight to ten year period.
 This gives us enough measurements to detect significant changes, from which we can then find the causes and take action.

-We also report our findings to the Environment Protection Authority, which has set policies and objectives for improving river health, and audits any changes to our monitoring network:
+We also share our findings with the Environment Protection Authority and Department of Environment, Land, Water and Planning, who set policies and objectives for improving river health, and audits any changes to our monitoring network:

 Our data is used to develop the Yarra and Bay Report Card where trends over time can be seen for each catchment, site and indicator.
 You can also see how each catchment and site complies with State-wide objectives.